 Evolving — A mole or lesion that looks different from the rest or is changing in size, shape or color.

-To learn more about the three types of skin cancer.
+To learn more about advances in skin cancer detection.